mastercomfig/mastercomfig/docs/os/windows.md

 If you are on a slow/old PC, you can disable Windows' visual effects for better performance.
 Search for "Performance Information and Tools" and then select "Adjust for best performance".
 You can also select options you'd like to keep, but keep in mind that these may reduce performance.

-## Disable Fullscreen Optimizations

-Fullscreen optimizations is a feature in Windows 10 where fullscreen windows are instead made to be a low level borderless window, which gets equivalent or better than fullscreen performance with the fast alt-tabbing of windowed mode.

-You can find more information on the [DirectX Developer Blog](https://devblogs.microsoft.com/directx/demystifying-full-screen-optimizations/) and in [this Reddit thread](https://old.reddit.com/r/Windows10/comments/645ukf/windows_10_cu_fullscreen_optimizations/dg330ub/?context=3).

-You may encounter problems with it enabled, involving brightness, refresh rates or other display issues.
-If you are encountering these issues, open your game folder through Steam.
-Then, right click on `hl2.exe`, click Properties, go to the Compatibility tab, and then select the box that says `Disable Fullscreen Optimizations`.

-If disabling fullscreen optimizations helps, [let Microsoft know](https://aka.ms/fullscreenoptimizationsfeedback), so they can improve it in the future.

 ## Disable Nvidia Low Latency Mode

 The Source Engine has its own frame syncing method, which is tuned for its material threading system.